Welcome to the 5th annual Pine Trail Run on May 4th, 2024! We look forward to your participation.

 All runners are required to be transported to the starting area from the parking area via bus.
 There is a mandatory pre-race brief near the buses prior to boarding.

 Note that this is not an established campground.
-Portable restrooms and a hand wash station will be placed in the parking area Friday afternoon for your use.
+Portable restrooms will be placed in the parking area Friday afternoon for your use.
 Be sure to check the Pine-Strawberry Fire Department for fire restrictions prior to your arrival.

 The Pine Trail Run calculates an age-graded time for all runners.
 Age-Grading is a way of adjusting your running performance by taking into account your age and gender.
-We use the age factors from the 2015 Road Age Factors tables approved by the World Masters Athletics & USA Track & Field organizations.
-These tables are available at http://www.runscore.com/Alan/AgeGrade.html.
-Race times are multiplied by the age factor specific to the runners’ age resulting in age adjusted times.
+We use the age factors from the 2020 Road Age Factors tables approved by the Masters Long Distance Running (MLDR) of USA Track & Field (USATF).
+These tables are available at GitHub – AlanLyttonJones/Age-Grade-Tables: Tables for grading road-running performances based on gender and age.
+Race times are multiplied by the age factor specific to the runner’s age resulting in age adjusted times.
 For female runners, the age adjusted times are then multiplied by the gender factor to arrive at the age & gender graded time.
 Examples:

 Example for Female Runner